jk-george/LMNH-Botony-Pipeline/terraform-ecr-and-s3/README.md

 - `BUCKET` = "Bucket Name for Long Term Data to be sent to"

-After creating this terraform.tfvars file, you must include `ETL_ECR_NAME` and `TRANSFER_DATA_ECR_NAME` in the terraform.tfvars file inside of the terraform-etl-iterator file.
+After creating this terraform.tfvars file, you must include `ETL_ECR_NAME`, `TRANSFER_DATA_ECR_NAME` and `BUCKET` in the terraform.tfvars file inside of the terraform-etl-iterator file.